full-stack-web-developer-and-designer/mirnesglamocic/README.md

 ## 🙏 Thank You

-Thank you for taking the time to review my personal website.
+Thank you for taking the time to explore my portfolio.
-I truly appreciate your consideration, and I hope this project provides a clear and accurate representation of my skills, experience, and dedication to professional web development.
-I look forward to the opportunity to contribute my knowledge and value to your team.
+I appreciate your interest, and I look forward to the opportunity to discuss how my skills and experience can contribute to your team.

 ---